gmc-code/PC-Using-RTD/docs/setup/Python.rst

     python -m venv rtd_venv310

 | If there are different versions of python installed, use the full path to the version required to create the virtual environment.
+| <username> used in the paths below will be different for each user.
 | e.g. ``C:\Users\username\AppData\Local\Programs\Python\Python310\python.exe``
 | Create a virtual environment using a specific installed version of python: